GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

 ### Microsoft account

+* An enterprise Azure Account is required.
+Personal Azure accounts do not support the OAuth grant type of client_credentials used in this blueprint.
 * Admininstrator-level role for Microsoft Azure Active Directory to set up authorization and grant permissions for Genesys Cloud.
 * Microsoft Teams license for agents.

 ## Implementation steps